ev-klzn/ev-klzn/README.md

-## Hi there!
-My name is Yevhen.
-### I'm an SEO-Based Web Developer from Ukraine 🇺🇦.
-Help clients convert their Figma designs into fully responsive web pages (desktop, tablet, mobile) while ensuring perfect quality!
-I make the code reusable in the long term (BEM methodology).
-### I place a lot of emphasis on the visual appearance of the web product while maintaining productivity.
-Creating amazing sites that are responsive and search engine-friendly is made possible by my approach.
-### My customers can easily surf and improve their conversion rate, which leads to their growth and development as a result.
-### Basic SEO optimization for free!
+### My name is Yevhen, and I am an experienced SEO-based Web Developer.
+I specialize in developing fully responsive web pages that perform seamlessly across all devices—desktop, tablet, and mobile.
+By employing the BEM methodology, I ensure my code is clean, reusable, and built to last.

+### I take pride in creating visually stunning, functional websites that not only captivate users but also drive business success.
+With a strong focus on collaboration, I work closely with clients to understand their vision and bring it to life, blending design aesthetics with robust development practices.
+Every site I build is optimized for search engines, improving visibility and conversion rates to foster business growth.
+My workflow prioritizes trust, open communication, and meeting deadlines, enabling me to deliver results that align with your business goals and exceed expectations.

+### I offer basic SEO optimization as a free service to ensure your web presence gets off to the best possible start.

+### If you’re looking for a partner to help elevate your digital presence, let’s connect.
+Together, we can create a website that not only stands out visually but also supports your long-term growth.

+### Looking forward to collaborating with you,
+### Yevhen

 # 💻 Tech Stack: